FOR BOOKINGS, MESSAGE US AT Instagram @balabacpalawan FB Messenger

 • Step 1: Book a flight to Puerto Princesa.
 We advise that you be at Puerto Princesa the day before your target start of tour (aka Day 0), especially for Joiner Tours.
 However, if that is not possible, you can also book a Private Tour, and customize your arrival to PPS at 6am or 7am of Day 1 at the latest.

-• Step 2: Depending on your booked package, we will pick you up from your hotel in PPS at 2am (for group tour) or 4am (for private tour) of Day 1.
+• Step 2: We will pick you up from your hotel in PPS at 4am of Day 1.
 You will be in a van for around 6 hours, including stop overs.

 Inter-Island